SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 # SOAP and RPC

+## SOAP

+In 1999, a year after XML-RPC was created, Microsoft introduced the Simple Object Access Protocol (SOAP).

+Every SOAP message starts and ends with an `Envelope`.

+Then comes the `Header` - an optional subelement with application-related specifics or processing requirements.

+The `Body` contains the request or response, along with a `Fault` block that can be used to display an error message.

+The WS-Security extension encrypts SOAP messages and makes them readable only by the recipient, by using a security token.

+SOAP operations can also chain messages, keeping the server aware of the previous request.

+## RPC

 The earliest and simplest form of API was Remote Procedure Call (RPC).

-Since the client and server use different call parameters, the must be converted to be understood on the other side.
+Since the client and server use different call parameters, they must be converted to be understood on the other side.

-This conversion is performed by dedicated pieces of code, calles STUBs.
+This conversion is performed by dedicated pieces of code, calles stubs.

-When a client calls a server via RPC API, the client STUB converts the parameters used in the function call.
+When a client calls a server via RPC API, the client stub converts the parameters used in the function call.

-Then, the server deconverts them.
+Then, а server stub deconverts them and executes the function.

+The same happens with the response, but in reverse order.

+XML-RPC, however, is unable to distinguish between different data types.

+This forces developers to include additional metadata, like `id` and `type` parameters.

 [/slide]